andyaiken/skirmish/tasks.md

 ## Potions
 * Could be found on the map (as a loot pile)
-* An extra section in the items page
+* An extra section in the items page - 'Potions'
 * Drink
   * 2 movement points
   * Then destroyed